 In case you didn’t know, most credit cards charge a fee of 2.5% whenever you make a purchase in any currency that’s not in Canadian dollars.
 As you can imagine, that fee can add up quickly.
 Fortunately, there’s an easy solution that will save you big.

 Of all the cards on my list of the best no foreign transaction fee credit cards in Canada, the STACK Mastercard is the one I use the most.
-I prefer it because there’s no foreign transaction fees on purchases, but they also don’t charge forex fees on ATM withdrawals.
+I prefer it because there are no foreign transaction fees on purchases, but they also don’t charge forex fees on ATM withdrawals.
 You might have to pay a one-time fee to the ATM operator, but STACK doesn’t charge anything.

 It’s worth noting that STACK is a prepaid Mastercard.
 Whenever I travel, I load up more than I need and I carry a backup credit card.
 You can even lock the card directly from the app which is handy from a security perspective.
-Sign up with my referral link and you’ll get $25 when you activate your card.
+Sign up with my referral link and you’ll get $25 when you load $300 to your card.
 Note that you must click this link via your mobile device for it to work.

 Best travel card for hotels